How to talk effectively on the phone

 If you want to read it, that’s fine too.
 The trick is to not sound too robotic/mechanical.

 Control the speed of your voice (slow!), throw some pauses or a very limited number of uh’s in.
 Or come up with synonyms for some of the words in your script on-the-fly for a similar effect.
 This all helps combat that “rehearsed” sound.

 Some of these tips won’t apply if you work at a savage, ruthless place like certain banks’ cybersecurity departments.
 The first tip for example. 🌝

 There are companies where everyone just screams and schemes all day.
 I’ve never worked in an IT department like that but close friends have.

 Find a less stressful job!
-Email me if you need a referral.
+Contact me for a possible referral.